To write about my son William is extremely hard and emotional for me. Today is his 5th birthday and the 5th anniversary of his death.

 One night when I was getting into the shower I felt pressure in my lower abdomen and proceeded to lose an awful amount of blood.

 I didn’t know what was happening and called in DH and I thought he was going to faint.
 We took a photo of it (I know, ew!!) and rang our Doctor.
 He didn’t seem at all concerned.
 Just said to keep and eye on it and go to emergency if it got any worse.
-Are you fucking kidding me??, my bathroom looked like a blood bath, you cant tell me that doesn’t correlate with something not being right.
+Are you kidding me??, my bathroom looked like a blood bath, you cant tell me that doesn’t indicate that something was not right.

 He organized to see us the next day and examined me and said the blood was coming from within my uterus but didn’t offer much more advice.
 I continued bleeding and was needing to wear sanitary napkins, the amount of blood I was losing was consistent with having a heavy period.
 I knew it was normal to lose small amounts of blood during pregnancy for a whole host of reasons, but this wasn’t anywhere near normal.
 My doctor didn’t seem too concerned but my instinct was telling me this wasn’t right.

 By this stage of the pregnancy I was 17 or 18 weeks along, I couldn’t sustain this amount of blood loss for another 20 weeks.

 I didn’t have any faith in my obstetrician (who we were paying a lot of money to) so I went to the GP who sent me for an ultrasound, I found out from my GP that I had a sub-chorionic haematoma which is a blood clot that forms between the uterine wall and the placenta.